graphme-app/website/src/pages/docs/user/slack.md

 ## Anatomy of a command

-Therefore, interactions with GraphMe from Slack start with a mention of our bot, followed by a command, e.g.:
+Therefore, interactions with GraphMe in Slack start with a mention of our bot, followed by a command, e.g.:

 ```
 @dot help